jimratliff/GenoMac-user/resources/docs_to_display_to_user/1password_how_to_basically_configure.md

 *NOTE: The following applies only to accounts that will use Touch ID to authenticate in macOS*
 - “Unlock using Touch ID”
   - ❑ Change from ❌ → ✅
+- - “Unlock app with Mac password”
+  - ❑ Change from ✅ → ❌
 - “Require account password after”
   - ❑ Set at **30 days
 #### Auto-lock